vedang/farstar/README.md

 # farstar

 A series of examples / recipes implemented in Clojure against FoundationDB.
+This repository is meant as a demonstration of how to use [clj-fdb](https://github.com/vedang/clj_fdb).
+Head over there and read it's README if you want to get started quickly with the library.

 ## Installation

 1. Clone this repository.
 2. Start a REPL in this repository and open any file in the `src/farstar/` folder.
 Follow instructions in the comment block at the bottom of the file to play with the code.

 ## Examples / Recipes